TheNextLvl-net/worlds/README.md

 | teleport | teleport you or someone else to a certain world | /world teleport [world] (player)   | worlds.command.world.teleport |

 ### /link

-To use the `/link` command, the permission `worlds.command.link` is required

 | Argument | Description                       | Usage                                             | Permission                 |
 |----------|-----------------------------------|---------------------------------------------------|----------------------------|